fimoengine/emf-rfcs/text/0005-emf-core-base.md

 > ```
 >
 > - Effects: Fetches an interface from a module.
-> - Failure: Fails if `module_handle` is invalid, the module is not in a ready state
+> - Failure: Fails if `module_handle` is invalid, the module is not in a ready state,
     or the interface is not contained in the module.
 > - Mandates: `interface_descriptor != NULL`.
 > - Returns: Interface on success, error otherwise.